Icysandwich/Mocket/README.md

 Python 3

 ### Build Mocket
-We enter the main directory, and build the project by
+We enter the directory Mocket, and build the project by
 ```bash
 mvn clean package
 ```